 Can you identify some turning points that have influenced your career?

-M: My career is still rather short, but I would say the very interesting master thesis topic has played an important part.
+M: My career is still quite short, but I would say the very interesting master thesis topic has played an important part.
 It made me realize how doing research is not always boring but can also be very creative.
 Also, at some point, I came to understand that researchers are often very interesting people and the stereotype of an introvert geek alone in a dusty and dark cave was not the whole truth. :)

 S: And nothing wrong with those introverts either!
 I think the creativity part you mentioned is very important.
 I think I have come to realize also only recently that actually research is a very creative process, and I have come to enjoy that quite a lot.